 - A remake directed by Bryan Singer spent years in Development Hell until it was cancelled.
 Singer instead made the medieval-ish Jack the Giant Slayer and went back to the X-Men film franchise.

-Director John Boorman originally wanted to do a film adaptation of J.R.R.
+- Director John Boorman originally wanted to do a film adaptation of J.R.R.
 Tolkien's The Lord of the Rings trilogy, compressing the trilogy into one very long film, but he couldn't get the rights to it so he made Excalibur instead.
-Reportedly his screen treatments sexed up Tolkien's story quite a bit, including but not limited to giving Frodo Baggins pointless nude scenes he didn't have in the books and having the House of Healing scene between Eowyn and Aragorn feel like a sex scene (as he planned to cut out Arwen and have Eowyn settle down with Aragorn, which reportedly was Tolkien's original idea).
+Reportedly his screen treatments sexed up Tolkien's story quite a bit, including but not limited to giving Frodo Baggins nude scenes with Arwen and Galadriel and having the House of Healing scene between Eowyn and Aragorn feel like a sex scene (as he planned to have Eowyn settle down with Aragorn, which reportedly was Tolkien's original idea).
 Generally the Arthurian myth sounds like it was better suited to him than Tollkien!